telepenin/vuepress-template/docs/features/README.md

 ## RapidScan

-RapidScan feature allows you to increase scanning speed by lower system resource usage and gives you an opportunity to scan more frequently, further hardening your systems’ security posture.
+RapidScan feature allows you to increase scanning speed by lowering system resource usage and gives you an opportunity to scan more frequently, further hardening your systems’ security posture.

 #### RapidScan techniques